h4r1337/h4r1337/README.md

 -----------------------------------------------

-I am a student developer
+I am a student and a python developer

 - 👀 I’m interested in breaking things to secure them.
 - 🌱 I’m currently learning everything I like and playing CTFs